Louis Farrakhan Warns Donald Trump To REPENT For Sins, Tells Americans 'TRUMP IS YOUR REFLECTION'

 — MINISTER FARRAKHAN (@LouisFarrakhan) November 16, 2017

 Minister Farrakhan warned President Trump to take a leadership role and use his platform to make atonement to a scarred society.
-He advised the president to “repent for all of the evils that America has done to us, to the peoples of the world,” according to Yahoo News.
+He advised the president to “repent for all of the evils that America has done to us, to the peoples of the world,” according to Yahoo!
+News.

 Farrakhan continued his analysis of Trump by drawing a comparison between him and the embattled president.
 The controversial NOI minister said he and Trump are similar in their perception of the “global power structure.”